41y08h/fquery/README.md

 ## ❔Problem definition

-Let me ask you a simple question, **How do you manage server state in your flutter apps?** Majority developers will answer that they use Riverpod, Bloc, `FutureBuilder`, or any other general purpose state management solution.
+Let me ask you a simple question, **How do you manage server state in your flutter apps?** Majority developers will answer that they use Riverpod, Bloc, `FutureBuilder`, or any other general-purpose state management solution.
 This usually results in writing a lot of boilerplate code and repeating data fetching, caching, and other logic over and over again.

-The thing is, existing state management solutions are very general and are suited for anything that's a global state in you app _and hence the term "general"_, but do not work great when used for asynchronous state like server state, this is because server state is way too different.
+The thing is, existing state management solutions are very general and are suited for anything that's a global state in your app _and hence the term "general"_, but do not work great when used for asynchronous states like server state, this is because server state is way too different.
 Server state is -

-- Asynchrounous state and requires asynchronous APIs for fetching and updating)
+- Asynchronous state and requires asynchronous APIs for fetching and updating)
 - Stored in a remote location and _can be changed without your knowledge, from just anywhere in the world_ and **this alone means a lot, staying synchronized with the data and making sure that it is not stale**

 ### How does FQuery tackle this problem?

-FQuery is powerd by [flutter_hooks](https://pub.dev/packages/flutter_hooks).
+FQuery is powered by [flutter_hooks](https://pub.dev/packages/flutter_hooks).
 It is very similar to [swr](https://github.com/vercel/swr) and [react-query](https://github.com/tanstack/query).
 It provides you easy to use hooks.
 Just tell it where to get the data by giving it a `Future` and the rest is automatic.
-It can be fully configured to match your needs, you can configure each and every thing.
+It can be fully configured to match your needs, you can configure each and everything.

 ## 📄 Example